wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 Each phrase can be either of the type literal phrase, which is only a single character, or of the type copy phrase of length greater than one, whose sequence of characters match another sequence (the "reference sequence") elsewhere in the block.
+The latter does not need to be stored explicitly in the compressed stream, as it can simply be encoded by storing a reference to the reference sequence within the block.
+The algorithm then encodes the two types of phrases as follows.
+Literal phrases are encoded with a pair (0, c), in which the first component is a single bit serving as the flag, and the second component is the character constituting the phrase, and is stored explicitly (the algorithm may further encode the character using Huffman encoding, but it is out of the scope of the block-referential algorithm).
+Copy phrases are encoded as a three-component tuple (1, P, L), in which P represents a pointer to the reference sequence in the block, and L is the number of characters.